 Over the past eleven years, the Opportunity Assessment sales aid continues to be the most popular aid in any sales process toolkit.
 It’s one of the few sales aids that sales reps and managers universally recognize as beneficial to navigate the buying process.
-As a companion resource to this article, answer the nine sales process evaluation questions on pages 280 – 281 of the annual workbook.
-Once you answer those questions, leverage this article to evaluate how to use the Opportunity Assessment tool to navigate the buying process.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Job aids or sales aids are the tools that the sales team uses to help move customers through their buying process.
 Some are used at a single point in the process – like a Sponsor Letter that confirms the customer’s needs early in the first stage.
 The power of the Opportunity Assessment is that it is used at every stage of the selling process.
 It’s also vital because it is the job aid that is used by both the sales rep and the sales manager.